italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 Verifier checks the Wallet Attestation during exchanges (sent with the authorization response), ensuring that it meets the security criteria required by the Verifier and that it is issued by a trusted Wallet Provider.

 .. note::
- Currently no explicit security and privacy measures related to this requirement are specified in [`OpenID4VC-SecTrust`_] and it is not clearly defined what "stored in a secure Wallet" means.
+ Currently, no explicit security and privacy measures related to this requirement are specified in [`OpenID4VC-SecTrust`_] and it is not clearly defined what "stored in a secure Wallet" means.
 Without this detail, this requirement is considered only partially satisfied.
 Indeed, the Wallet Attestation guarantees that the Wallet Instance is operating on a secure, trusted device and adheres to the strict security policies set by the Wallet Provider.
 However, the attestation does not directly guarantee that each
  Credential within the Wallet is stored securely; it verifies the overall security of the Wallet environment, within which the Credentials reside.
 Therefore, while the attestation supports the Verifier's confidence that the Credential comes from a secure source, it is ultimately a broad assurance of the Wallet's security, rather than a specific validation of individual Credential storage.